 Because our program involves homeowner participation, the answer to this to a great degree depends on the homeowner.
-When the homeowner follows the instructions he/she receives, and monitors the schedule, the build time will be about 120-140 days.
-This can be a bit slower in winter months due to bad weather, or if you are building an entirely custom home.
+When the homeowner follows the instructions he/she receives and monitors the schedule, we schedule 270 days or more from the time the foundation is poured.
+That’s just an estimated timeline, and it could take more time or less, depending on your project.
+This could be a bit slower in the winter months due to bad weather, or if you are building an entirely custom home.

 If a homeowner doesn’t follow the schedule, then it can take considerably longer.
 Here are some examples of two common problems that can slow your project down:

 Many homeowners don’t realize that there are two important aspects of getting power to a site: temporary and permanent power

 Both of these take a certain amount of time to get arranged.
 It is important that you know of important deadlines for each

 - A temporary Power pole must be installed at the site before we will order the foundation to be poured.

 - Permanent Power must be in place by the time we order sheetrock.
 For the reasons why, please read the above-referenced article.

 A homeowner who is ahead of the game will complete their application for permanent power and arrange for the temporary power pole to be installed at the same time they are getting their application for their building permit.